regine/meltmodel/install.md

 Building MeltMod on Linux
 -------------------------
 2. Your distro should come packaged with a C compiler
-1. Use your distribution's package manager to install cmake, e.g. __apt__ (Ubuntu, Debian, etc)
+1. Use your distribution's package manager to install CMake, e.g. __apt__ (Ubuntu, Debian, etc)

         $ apt-get install cmake